MP2 is the extension given to the compressed MPEG Layer II audio file. It is also known as MPEG-1 Layer 2 or MPEG2 Audio.

 Unlike MP3, MP2 is not that well-known.
 It doesn’t feature in the day-to-day use of consumers.

-The MP2 file format is widely used in digital radio and TV broadcast.
+The MP2 file format is widely used in digital radio and TV broadcasts.
 In others words Digital Audio Broadcast (DAB) and Digital Video Broadcast (DVB).

 It is also used in VCD and SVCD.